Lady Midnight, a dog looking out at the mountains in Yellowstone National Park, showcasing companionship and pet travel during RV life.

 Consider journaling or reflecting on feelings of loneliness to understand and address them proactively.
 But more so, journal anyway, whether in a notebook or online through a blog.
 Share your story with others.
 But be real and honest.
 RV life isn’t all the glamour that many social media accounts make it seem.
 There are upsides and downsides.
 It’s for some and not for others.

 Also, don’t overshare publicly.
 First, you want to think about safety.
 Always consider posting after you’ve left a spot, especially if it is easily identifiable.
 But also don’t overshare for your own mental health.
 While there’s nothing wrong with sharing personal experiences, excessively publicly sharing negative things is bad for you and others.
 We have to learn to deal with things internally, or we’ll never truly deal with them.
-Life is absolutely hard but we also have to learn to roll with the flow and when to give or take.
+Life is absolutely hard, but we also have to learn to roll with the flow and know when to give or take.

 Last but not least, tend to spiritual matters.
 I don’t expect most of my readers to be Christ followers or believe in God.
 But, especially if you do, we must practice soul care.
 Our bodies need a proper balance and a healthy mind, body, and soul.
 I listen to messages, read, and talk to others about my faith.
 But never forcefully.
 Because in the end, you have to make that decision.
 It’s between you and the Creator.